andyymacck/JavaRudiments/README.md

 # JavaProjects
-These are all the rudimentary and more complex exercises I have completed for Java, I hand typed all of these and did some over many times just for the practise
+These are some of the rudimentary and more complex exercises I have completed for Java, I hand typed all of these and did some over many times just for the practise